Frequently Asked Questions

 Typically, your system will need pumping every 2 years, depending on how many people live in the house and the size of the system.
 An unusable septic system or one in disrepair will lower your property’s value and could pose a legal liability.
 Other good reasons for safe treatment of sewage include preventing the spread of infection and disease and protecting water resources.

 Typical pollutants in household wastewater are nitrogen phosphorus, and disease-causing bacteria and viruses.
 Nitrogen and phosphorus are aquatic plant nutrients that can cause unsightly algae blooms.
 Excessive nitrate-nitrogen in drinking water can cause pregnancy complications, as well as methemoglobinemia (also known as blue baby syndrome) in infancy.
 Pathogens can cause communicable diseases through direct or indirect body contact or ingestion of contaminated water or shellfish.
 If a septic system is working properly, it will effectively remove most of these pollutants.

 Septic 101 - Learn more about your septic system by attending one of our Library Talks!

-Carroll County Public Library speaking schedule 2019.
+Carroll County Public Library.
 All sessions begin at 7:00pm.